How do you say your funny name?

 Will this alter my taste?

-In very rare cases (>0.1%), some people have noted that certain foods and even water tastes different (or slightly metallic) after using for first time.
+In very rare cases (less than 0.1%), some people have noted that certain foods and even water tastes different (or slightly metallic) after using for first time.
 This is temporary and most likely due to a highly acidic mouth and indicates the CloSYS balanced pH is working to restore the mouth to a healthier level by defusing oral acids.
 This change is what may alter taste perception temporarily.

 What does the tax code say about purchases in Washington state?